 The formulas in this guide demonstrate key principles: inverse-square relationships, superposition, energy conservation, and the connection between fields and potentials.
 When you see a formula, ask yourself what physical principle it represents and when you'd choose it over another.
-Don't just memorize E=kq/r2—know that it only works for point charges and that the field points radially.
+Don't just memorize E=kq/r2.
+Know that it only works for point charges and that the field points radially outward (or inward for negative charges).
 Understanding the "why" behind each formula is what separates a 3 from a 5.

 Force and Field Fundamentals

 These formulas establish how charges create and respond to electric fields.
-The key insight: fields exist in space and exert forces on any charge placed within them.
+The core idea: fields exist in space and exert forces on any charge placed within them.
 Separating "what creates the field" from "what feels the force" is essential for problem-solving.

 Coulomb's Law

-Inverse-square relationship means doubling the distance reduces the force to one-fourth—a favorite exam question
+Inverse-square relationship means doubling the distance reduces the force to one-fourth.
+Tripling the distance?
+One-ninth.
+This scaling shows up constantly on the exam.

-Sign determines direction: like charges repel (positive force), opposite charges attract (negative force), with force acting along the line connecting the charges
+Sign determines direction: like charges repel, opposite charges attract, with force acting along the line connecting the charges.

 Electric Field Definition

-E=qFE—defines the electric field as force per unit charge, measured in N/C or V/m
+E=qFEโโ defines the electric field as force per unit charge, measured in N/C or equivalently V/m.

-Test charge concept: we imagine placing a tiny positive charge to "probe" the field without disturbing it
+Test charge concept: you imagine placing a tiny positive charge to "probe" the field without disturbing it.
+The field exists whether or not a test charge is actually there.

 Electric Field of a Point Charge

-E=r2kq—the field magnitude at distance r from a single point charge q
+E=r2kqโ gives the field magnitude at distance r from a single point charge q.

-Same inverse-square behavior as Coulomb's Law—this is no coincidence; the field is the force framework
+Same inverse-square behavior as Coulomb's Law.
+This isn't a coincidence; the field is the force framework, just expressed per unit charge.

-Compare: Coulomb's Law vs. Point Charge Field—both use k/r2, but Coulomb's Law gives the force between two specific charges, while the field formula describes what any charge would experience at that location.
-FRQs often ask you to find the field first, then calculate the force on a specific charge placed there.
+Compare: Coulomb's Law vs. Point Charge Field: both use k/r2, but Coulomb's Law gives the force between two specific charges, while the field formula describes what any charge would experience at that location.
+FRQs often ask you to find the field first, then calculate the force on a specific charge placed there using F=qE.

 Superposition and Complex Configurations